Five-flavor molecular pentaquarks in the $\Xi_b^{(\prime,\,*)} \bar D^{(*)}$ and $\Xi_c^{(\prime,\,*)} B^{(*)}$ systems: Acknowledgement

 \section{Acknowledgement}

-This work is supported by the National Natural Science Foundation of China under Grant Nos.
-12405097, 12335001, and 12247101, the `111 Center' under Grant No. B20063, the Natural Science Foundation of Gansu Province (No. 22JR5RA389, No. 25JRRA799), the Talent Scientific Fund of Lanzhou University, the fundamental Research Funds for the Central Universities (No. lzujbky-2023-stlt01), the project for top-notch innovative talents of Gansu province, and Lanzhou City High-Level Talent Funding.
+This work is also supported by the Natural Science Foundation of Gansu Province (No. 26RCKA012, No. 25JRRA799), the National Natural Science Foundation of China under Grants No. 12335001, No. 12405097 and No. 12247101, the ‘111 Center’ under Grant No. B20063, the fundamental Research Funds for the Central Universities (lzujbky-2023-stlt01), Lanzhou City High-Level Talent Funding, and the Talent Scientific Fund of Lanzhou University.